 If you say that you're feeling stuck for years in a career rut or in a dead-end job that you hate, it's easy to ask, "Why don't you just quit?"
 Jim Rohn once said, "If you don't like where you are, move.
 You are not a tree."

 But not everybody can just quit their job and be fine.
 Sometimes we need to go a little deeper.
 The better questions would be, "What holds you back?" or "What makes you hate your job?"
 "Why do you need to move from where you are?"

 And the questions can go further.
-It can be something like: "Are you unable to quit your job because you're afraid that you'll fail?" or "Do you put a timeline to achieve something and it grows closer to the deadline while you're nowhere closer to your goal?" or "Are you waiting for that promotion but your boss never give you any indication to give it to you?"
+It can be something like: "Are you unable to quit your job because you're afraid to get out of your comfort zone and that you'll fail?" or "Do you put a timeline to achieve something and it grows closer to the deadline while you're nowhere closer to your goal?" or "Are you waiting for that promotion but your boss never give you any indication to give it to you?"